 With this project – in which we collaborate cross-domain and from a coherence of perspectives with Buitenplaats Doornburgh, the HKU and the UMCU – we want to give more familiarity to the subject of stimulus processing.
 To create more understanding for ourselves and for the other.
 To deal with each other out of respect, curiosity, tolerance and recognition.

-Also listen to De Prikkelpodcast (The Stimulus Podcast)
+Listen to De Prikkelpodcast